Become a Generative Family

 For education and work history, see About the Founder, or www.linkedin.com/in/fredoaks/

-We respect the courage required to seek help resolving family conflicts.
+Courage is required to seek help resolving family conflicts.
 Our process creates a safer, confidential context for addressing difficult issues, resolving disputes, and rebuilding trust so that those involved can determine how best to move forward.

 It's the healthy ones